Commands (commands

 matchOnlyAtStart

-When handling commands, the grammY core library will only recognize commands that start on the first character of a message.
+When handling commands, the grammY core library recognizes commands only if they start at the first character of a message.
 The commands plugin, however, allows you to listen for commands in the middle of the message text, or in the end, it doesn’t matter!
-All you have to do is set the match
+Simply set the match

 option to false

-, and the rest will be done by the plugin.
+, and the plugin will handle the rest.

 RegExp Commands

-This feature is for those who are really looking to go wild, it allows you to create command handlers based on regular expressions instead of static strings, a basic example would look like:
+This feature is for those who want to go wild.
+It allows you to create command handlers based on regular expressions instead of static strings.
+A basic example would look like this:

 myCommands